UTheCat/jumpvalley/README.md

 and type this command:

-`chmod a+x jumpvalley`
+`chmod +x jumpvalley`

-This tells Linux to allow running the code in the Jumpvalley executable.
+This tells Linux to allow running the Jumpvalley executable.

 ## Documentation